-Policy Journalism and Media Studies Certificate Program
+Policy Journalism and Media Studies Program

-The Certificate has interrelated learning objectives:
+The Certificate curriculum has these student learning objectives:

 1) Synthesize an interdisciplinary understanding of journalism and media studies, through both theoretical and practical exercises;